Tag Archives: Episode 14

 How I Met Your Mother – “Last Words”

-“Last Words” January 17th, 2011 Response to “Bad News,” HIMYM’s last original episode, was decidedly mixed.
-What struck me most was the way the episode-ending reveal that Marshall’s father had passed away became so problematic despite the fact that this … Continue reading
+Response to “Bad News,” HIMYM’s last original episode, was decidedly mixed.
+What struck me most was the way the episode-ending reveal that Marshall’s father had passed away became so problematic despite the fact that this is the kind of show which should be capable of handling such delicate matters.
+I’ll certainly agree with those who felt that there was some potential incongruity between the playful nature of the countdown and the eventual reveal, requiring a sudden gear shift which made the episode considerably divisive.

 Filed under How I Met Your Mother